milostomic/implementation-guides/netverify/fastfill-api.md

 - `Accept: application/json`<br />
 - `Content-Type: multipart/form-data`<br />
 - `Content-Length: xxx` (RFC-2616)<br />
-- `User-Agent: YOURCOMPANYNAME YOURAPPLICATIONNAME/VERSION` <br>
+- `User-Agent: YOURCOMPANYNAME YOURAPPLICATIONNAME/VERSION` <br><br>
-The value for this parameter must contain a reference to your business or entity name in order for Jumio to be able to identify your requests. (e.g. YourCompanyName YourAppName/1.0.0).
-In case we are blocking your request on our firewall, it will take much longer to identify the issue without a proper User-Agent header.
+The value for **User-Agent** must contain a reference to your business or entity for Jumio to be able to identify your requests. (e.g. YourCompanyName YourAppName/1.0.0).
+Without a proper User-Agent header, Jumio will take longer to diagnose API issues.

 **TLS handshake:** The TLS protocol is required (see [Supported Cipher Suites](/netverify/supported-cipher-suites.md)) and we strongly recommend using the latest version.